-Murmurs are described by their timing in the cardiac cycle, intensity, shape, pitch, location, radiation, and response to dynamic maneuvers.
-Using the above, a clinician can accurately characterize the nature of a murmur and communicate their findings in a precise manner.
+Murmurs are described by their timing in the cardiac cycle, intensity, shape, pitch, location, radiation and response to dynamic maneuvers.
+Using the aforementioned criteria, a clinician can accurately characterize the nature of a murmur and communicate their findings in a precise manner.

 The timing of a murmur is crucial to accurate diagnosis.
-A murmur is either systolic, diastolic, or continuous throughout systole and diastole.
-Remember that systole occurs between the S1 and S2 heart sounds while diastole occurs between S2 and S1.
+A murmur is either systolic, diastolic or continuous throughout systole and diastole.
+Remember: Systole occurs between the S1 and S2 heart sounds, while diastole occurs between S2 and S1.

-Once it is determined if the murmur is systolic or diastolic, the timing of the murmur within systole or diastole also becomes important when characterizing murmur.
-Systolic murmurs can be classified as either midsystolic (a.k.a. systolic ejection murmurs or SEM), holosystolic (pansystolic), or late systolic.
+Once it is determined whether the murmur is systolic or diastolic, the timing of the murmur within systole or diastole also becomes important when characterizing murmur.
+Systolic murmurs can be classified as either midsystolic (aka systolic ejection murmurs or SEM), holosystolic (pansystolic), or late systolic.
 A midsystolic murmur begins just after the S1 heart sound and terminates just before the P2 heart sound, so S1 and S2 will be distinctly audible.
-Conversely, a holosystolic murmur begins with or immediately after the S1 heart sound and extends up to the S2 making them difficult, if not impossible to hear.
+Conversely, a holosystolic murmur begins with or immediately after the S1 heart sound and extends up to the S2, making them difficult, if not impossible, to hear.
 A mid-late systolic murmur begins significantly after S1 and may or may not extend up to the S2.

 Systolic murmurs are graded on a scale of 6.
-This grading is for the most part subjective.
-Grade I murmurs may not be audible to the inexperienced examiner, however grade 6 murmurs are heard even without the stethoscope on the chest and may actually be visible.
+This grading is, for the most part, subjective.
+Grade I murmurs may not be audible to the inexperienced examiner; however, grade 6 murmurs are heard even without the stethoscope on the chest and may even be visible.

 Diastolic murmurs are graded on a scale of 4.
-This a completely subjective grading scale.
-Once again, grade I murmurs may not be audible to some, however grade IV murmurs are audible very easily.
+This is a completely subjective grading scale.
+Once again, grade I murmurs may not be audible to some; however, grade IV murmurs are audible very easily.

 The intensity of a murmur is primarily determined by the volume/velocity of blood flowing through a defect and the distance between the stethoscope and the lesion.
 For example, a very thin patient with severe aortic stenosis with a high pressure gradient across the valve (thus high velocity of blood flow) will have a loud murmur.
 Conversely, the exact same valvular lesion in a morbidly obese person or a person with severe COPD and a widened anterior-posterier chest diameter may be inaudible.

-The anatomic location the the murmur is best heard is an important factor in determining the etiology of the lesion.
+The anatomic location where the murmur is best heard is an important factor in determining the etiology of the lesion.
 There are four main "listening posts" on the chest (see picture below).

 M = mitral valve post (apex)